 No similar visual surveillance programs have been performed since the initial video camera inspection in June 2016.
-However, no visual signs of distress at the dike surfaces that could be indicative of deterioration, failure, deformation, etc. (e.g., soft spots caused by leaking water, distortions in dike alignment) were observed during the September 2022 site visit.
-Moreover, since the West Ash Pond has been taken out of service and had minimal surface water remaining in it as of the September 2022 site visit, the hydraulic structures passing through the West Ash Pond's northern dikes are not expected to convey water again until the pond has been closed and subsequently repurposed as a new low volume waste pond for the Station.
-Therefore, it is recommended that the Station conduct a visual surveillance program to confirm the hydraulic structures passing through the West Ash Pond's northern dikes are in good, working condition and are free of significant material defects that could impact the structures' integrities prior to repurposing the pond as a new low volume waste pond.
+However, no visual signs of distress at the dike surfaces that could be indicative of deterioration, failure, deformation, etc. (e.g., soft spots caused by leaking water, distortions in dike alignment) were observed during S&L's September 2023 site visit.
+Moreover, since the West Ash Pond has been taken out of service and had minimal surface water remaining in it, the hydraulic structures passing through the West Ash Pond's northern dikes are not expected to convey water again unless they are re-used as part of the pond's closure design.
+Therefore, it is recommended that the Station conduct a visual surveillance program to confirm the hydraulic structures passing through the West Ash Pond's northern dikes are in good, working condition and are free of significant material defects that could impact the structures' integrities as part of the planned closure activities for the West Ash Pond.
 Finally, it is recommended that the Station remove the hydraulic structures passing through the East Ash Pond's northern dike as part of the pond's closure construction activities.

-2.7 LOW POOL & RAPID DRAWDOWN STABILITY
+3.6 LOW POOL & RAPID DRAWDOWN STABILITY

 As documented in the East and West Ash Ponds' initial federal safety factor assessment (Ref.
-4), the results of which were revalidated in their 2022 safety factor assessment (Ref.
-11), the structural stabilities of the ponds' downstream slopes are maintained during low pool conditions in the unnamed channel south of the ponds.
+4), the results of which were revalidated in their 2023 safety factor assessment (Ref.
+13), the structural stabilities of the ponds' downstream slopes are maintained during low pool conditions in the unnamed channel south of the ponds.
 As previously mentioned, the ponds' downstream slopes are unlikely to be inundated by surface water of an adjacent water body, including the unnamed channel south of the ponds.
 Thus, the East and West Ash Ponds are not considered to be susceptible to a sudden (rapid) drawdown loading condition.

 Based on reviews of the East and West Ash Ponds' annual inspection reports (Refs.
-5 through 9) and Google Earth aerial images (Ref.
+5 through 10) and Google Earth aerial images (Ref.
 3), there have been no significant modifications to either pond since their initial federal structural stability assessment was completed.
-Therefore, the conclusions documented therein regarding the stability of the ponds' southern dikes during low pool conditions at the unnamed channel south of the ponds remain valid for this 2022 assessment (see Appendix A).
+Therefore, the conclusions documented therein regarding the stability of the ponds' southern dikes during low pool conditions at the unnamed channel south of the ponds remain valid for this 2023 assessment (see Appendix A).

-3.0 RECOMMENDED CORRECTIVE MEASURES
+4.0 RECOMMENDED CORRECTIVE MEASURES